FullScreenShenanigans/FullScreenPokemon/README.md

 ## FullScreenMario

-#### A free HTML5 remake of Nintendo's original Super Mario Bros.
-It includes the original 32 levels, a random map generator, a level editor, and over a dozen custom mods.
+#### FullScreenPokemon - A free HTML5 remake of Pokemon generations I & II, expanded for modern browsing.
+It includes the original 32 maps, a random map generator, a level editor, and over a dozen custom mods.

 ## How to Play